dhairyashiil/FamPay-Frontend-Assignment-ReactJS/README.md

 ## Description

-- Develop a React App, that displays a list of `Contextual Cards`
+- React App, that displays a list of `Contextual Cards`
     - A `Contextual Card` is used to refer to a view that is rendered using JSON from an API
     - These views are dynamic and their properties like images, color, texts, buttons (CTAs), etc. can be changed from the backend at any time.